Melted crayon rocks are made by “painting” on hot rocks with crayons. The crayons melt as they touch the heated rock and make a lovely painted effect.

 - Towel or mat to protect your table

-I spread the clean rocks out on a foil-lined cookie sheet and put them in a 350 degree Fahrenheit oven to heat up.
+Spread the clean rocks out on a foil-lined cookie sheet and put them in a 350-degree Fahrenheit oven to heat up.
 It usually takes about 5-10 minutes for them to get hot.

-Once the rocks were hot, we transferred them one or two at a time to a protected surface to work, leaving the rest in the oven.
+Once the rocks are hot, we transfer them one or two at a time to a protected surface to work, leaving the rest in the oven.

-The table was protected with a placemat, a washcloth, and a piece of foil.
-Possibly overkill.
-The foil is pretty necessary to catch the melting crayon and I think a washcloth or towel is wise to keep the hot rock from damaging the table surface.
+We protect our work surface with a cloth and a piece of foil.
+The foil works to catch the melting crayon and the cloth helps to keep the hot rock from damaging the table surface.

 Simply press a crayon to the hot rock and watch as the heat melts the crayon and creates a smooth, vibrant, colorful coating that hardens into a waxy shell.

 The melting crayon is so liquid it’s like painting with crayons.
 You can use one color or several.
-Make designs, swirls, dots, stripes, faces, whatever.
+Make designs, swirls, dots, stripes, faces, whatever you’d like!

 More Ideas for Melted Crayon Rocks

 - 9 Ways to Decorate Rocks for Handmade Gifts

 - How to Make Painted Rock Houses